Photoshop Scratch Disk Full on Mac? 6 Ways to Clear It

 Conclusion

-You have just learned how to fix the scracth disk full error in Photoshop on Mac.
-We hope that you have succesfully resolved it by using the above methods.
-If not, there are many more ways you can try, such as increasing RAM, resetting Photoshop preferences, defragmenting your hard drive, and more.
+You have now learned how to resolve the scratch disk full error in Photoshop on your Mac.
+We hope you have successfully addressed this issue using the methods described above.
+If not, there are additional approaches you can explore, such as increasing your RAM, resetting Photoshop preferences, defragmenting your hard drive, and more.